bahrain-uob/VoiceMate/README.md

 ## How to create the scene ?

-First you need to log into you Aws account or if you don’t have one you can easily create it [here](https://aws.amazon.com/resources/create-account/).
-It is very simple and super fast to create an AWS account.
+First, you need to [log into you AWS account](https://aws.amazon.com/console/) or if you don’t have one you can easily [create a new AWS account](https://aws.amazon.com/resources/create-account/).

 ![Image description](./Images/Log_in.png)

-Once you are in the AWS console, go to services and search for Amazon Sumerian.
+Once you are logged in, go to services and search for Amazon Sumerian.

 ![Image description](./Images/Sumerina_Editor.png)

-When the Sumerian editor loads click on create new scene.
+When the Sumerian console loads, click on **Create new scene**.

 ![Image description](./Images/Create_name.png)

-Enter a name for your scene then hit enter then it will take you to the Sumerian Editor.
+Enter a name for your scene then hit enter.
+It will take you to the Sumerian Editor.

 ![Image description](./Images/Import_asset.png)

-In the editor click on import asset and upload this [file](https://github.com/bahrain-uob/VoiceMate/blob/master/src/VoiceMate_v1.1_Bundle.zip).
+In the editor, click on **Import asset** and upload the [provided sumerian bundle file](https://github.com/bahrain-uob/VoiceMate/blob/master/src/VoiceMate_v1.1_Bundle.zip).

 ![Image description](./Images/Upload_bundle.png)

-After you import the bundle then you need to add Cognito Id.
-You can create one by clicking [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https:%2F%2Fs3.amazonaws.com%2Fsumerian-cfn-templates%2FTranscribeStreamingLexPollyExampleTemplate.yml&stackName=AmazonSumerianTrascribeStreamingStack).
+After you import the bundle, you need to add a Cognito Id that grants the sumerian scene access to AWS Resources.

-Click on Create Stack
+To do that, first we will create an [AWS CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https:%2F%2Fs3.amazonaws.com%2Fsumerian-cfn-templates%2FTranscribeStreamingLexPollyExampleTemplate.yml&stackName=AmazonSumerianTrascribeStreamingStack)

 This stack is an AWS CloudFormation template that will spin up the required resources to get you up and running quickly.
 The AWS CloudFormation template will do the following: